webstraycom/authenticator/README.md

 ## Documentation

-Detailed documentation for WebStray Authenticator is available at: https://webstray.com/docs/authenticator
+Detailed documentation for WebStray Authenticator is available at the [following link](https://webstray.com/docs/authenticator)

 ## Key Features